 This is the magazine for the National Association of Minority Architects.
 In 1968, activist and executive director of the National Urban League, Whitney Young was invited to address the AIA National Convention in Portland where he addressed the institute's silent stance on the turmoil in the country and urged them to stand up and endorse the efforts of John F. Kennedy and Martin Luther King Jr. in their actions.
 This speech encouraged the mostly white profession to work towards the advancement of minority architects, whom they had mostly ignored.
 At the time, minority architects made up of 0.05% of AIA's 20,000 members.
 At the 1971 AIA National Convention in Detroit, 12 black architects began to organize to create NOMA.
-The first president was founder Wendell Campbell in 1971.
+The first president was founder Wendell Campbell.

 Click a link to view a magazine in PDF format.
 In Windows, right-click to save and download.
 The magazine files are large.
 Depending on connection speed, access may take a few minutes.